← Back to 史記

 西 西

 In Wen Gong's first year, he resided in the western marches palace.
 In the third year, Wen Gong went east hunting with seven hundred troops.
 In the fourth year, he reached the confluence of the Qian and Wei rivers.
 He said: 'Formerly Zhou settled my ancestor Qin Ying here.
 Later he finally obtained feudal lordship.'
 He then divined about settling there.
 The omen was favorable, so he built a settlement.
 In the tenth year, he first established the Fu altar, using three sets of sacrificial animals.
 In the thirteenth year, he first appointed a scribe to record events.
-Many people became civilized.
+The people became more civilized.
 In the sixteenth year, Wen Gong attacked the Rong with his troops.
 The Rong were defeated and fled.
 Then Wen Gong gathered the remaining Zhou people and took possession of them.
 The lands reached Qi.
 He offered the lands east of Qi to Zhou.
 In the nineteenth year, he obtained the Chen treasure.
 In the twentieth year, the law first established the punishment of three clans.
-In the twenty-seventh year, he attacked the large catalpa of the southern mountain and Feng's great unicorn.
+In the twenty-seventh year, he attacked the giant catalpa on the southern mountain and Feng's great qilin.
 In the forty-eighth year, Wen Gong's crown prince died and was granted the posthumous title Yue Gong.
-Yue Gong's eldest son became the crown prince - he was Wen Gong's grandson.
+Yue Gong's eldest son became the crown prince; he was Wen Gong's grandson.
 In the fiftieth year, Wen Gong died and was buried in the western mountain.
 Yue Gong's son ascended the throne and was called Ning Gong.

 9